huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_group.md

   -> Different groups under the same dedicated instance cannot be bound to the same independent domain name.
      Each API group can be associated with up to `5` domain names.

+* `domain_access_enabled` - (Optional, Bool) Specifies whether to use the debugging domain name to access the APIs within the group.
+The default value is `true`.

 <a name="group_environment"></a>
 The `environment` block supports: